Ryan-Palmer/MIDIGen/README.md

 # MIDIGen Next Note Prediction

-A Jupyter notebook exploring MIDI next-note prediction as a way of learning about topics such as tokenisation and transformer architectures.
+A series of Jupyter notebooks exploring MIDI next-note prediction as a way of learning about topics such as tokenisation and transformer architectures.

 It takes heavy inspiration from [MusicAutobot](https://github.com/bearpelican/musicautobot/tree/master).